Home » Symptoms » Dog Symptoms A-Z » Pain Sensitivity in Leg Musculature

 Muscle twitching: In some cases, muscle twitching or seizures may occur when the affected muscles are stimulated.

-A veterinary visit is urgently required if the pain sensitivity persists for several days or worsens.
+A visit to the vet is urgently required if the pain sensitivity lasts for several days or worsens.
 A veterinarian should also be consulted if the dog has significant difficulty walking or refuses to put weight on a particular leg.

-Pet owners should pay attention to signs of pain sensitivity, such as the dog twitching or pulling back when certain areas are touched.
-A change in the dog’s movement or behavior can also indicate pain.
+Pet owners should watch for signs of pain sensitivity, such as the dog flinching or pulling away when certain areas are touched.
+A change in the dog’s way of moving or behavior can also indicate pain.

 The veterinarian will first perform a thorough physical examination to determine the exact location of the pain sensitivity.
-The veterinarian will also check the mobility of the joints and look for swelling or other abnormalities.
+During this, the vet will also check joint mobility and look for Swelling or other abnormalities.

-Until the veterinary visit, pet owners should keep the dog as calm as possible and refrain from excessive exercise in order not to put further strain on the affected muscles.
-A soft and comfortable lying surface can help to increase the dog’s comfort.
+Until the vet visit, pet owners should keep the dog as quiet as possible and refrain from excessive movement to avoid further straining the affected muscles.
+A soft, comfortable resting area can help improve the dog’s comfort.

-Light cold applications can help to reduce swelling and inflammatory conditions.
-For this purpose, a cooling pack wrapped in a towel can be placed on the affected area.
-However, this should only be done for short periods of time and with consideration of the dog’s reaction.
+Light cold applications can help reduce Swelling and inflammation.
+For this, a cold pack wrapped in a towel can be placed on the affected area.
+However, this should only be done for short periods and while observing the dog’s reaction.

 It is important not to administer painkillers or other medications without veterinary instructions, as many human medications can be harmful to dogs.